MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/android/intro.md

 # Android Development

-SpriteBuilder and Cocos2D can be used to build, run, and deploy apps on Android devices.
-The cross-compiling technology provided by [Apportable](http://www.apportable.com/) enables you to run Objective-C apps on Android devices at native speed without having to write any Java or C++ code.
+SpriteBuilder and Cocos2D can be used to build, run, and deploy Objective-C apps on Android devices.
+The cross-compiling technology provided by [Apportable](http://www.apportable.com/) enables you to run iOS apps on Android devices at native speed without having to write any Java or C++ code.

-This section outlines what you need to know if you plan on developing for Android devices or consider to port an existing iOS app.
+Refer to the [SpriteBuilder Android Plugin Documentation](http://android.spritebuilder.com) for more details.

 ![Android Example](intro-android-example.png)